-The subarachnoid space is located between the middle layer and the inner layer of the meninges, which cover the brain and spinal cord (see Biology of the Nervous System: Viewing the Brain).
+The subarachnoid space is located between the middle layer and the inner layer of the meninges, which cover the brain and spinal cord (see see Viewing the Brain).
 It contains the cerebrospinal fluid.

 Viral meningitis is the most common cause of aseptic meningitis.
 Aseptic meningitis refers to meningitis that is caused by anything other than the bacteria that typically cause meningitis.
 Thus, aseptic meningitis can includes meningitis caused by drugs, disorders that are not infections, or other organisms (such as the bacteria that cause Lyme disease or syphilis).

 The most common cause of viral meningitis is

 Enteroviruses tend to reside in the digestive tract.
 Infections are very contagious.

 HSV-2 causes genital herpes, a sexually transmitted disease that causes painful blisters in the genital area.
 This virus remains in the body in a nonactive (dormant) state, without causing symptoms.
 It reactivates periodically and causes symptoms.
 When HSV-2 causes meningitis, it usually does so when it first infects the body, not when it reactivates.
 Meningitis due to HSV-2 may occur before genital symptoms appear.
 Sometimes genital symptoms do not develop.
 Meningitis due to HSV-2 can recur (see Viruses).

 Viral meningitis can be spread in several ways, depending on the virus:

 Because of the way they are spread, some viruses cause meningitis only during certain seasons.